 A Cashback reward program is an incentive program operated by credit card companies where a percentage of the amount spent is paid back to the cardholder.
+Here you can read Card present vs Card not present transactions.

 What is Cashback Reward Program?